A Firefox mobile product manager on her favorite corners of the internet | The Mozilla Blog

 What is an internet deep dive that you can’t wait to jump back into?

-I can’t wait to go back and finish the last super long, yet fascinating blog I started reading on waitbutwhy.com
+I can’t wait to go back and finish this super long yet fascinating blogpost on “The history of us” on waitbutwhy.com

 What is the one tab you always regret closing?

-Just like most people, I sometimes keep tabs open as a way of remembering things I want to get back to and read, research, listen to or buy.
-If I accidentally close a tab that I am not yet done with, I experience momentarily regret until I remember that Firefox makes it easy to access recently closed tabs.
+Just like most people, I sometimes keep tabs open as a way of remembering things I want to get back to and read, research, listen to, or buy.
+If I accidentally close any tab that I am not yet done with, then I experience momentarily regret until I remember that Firefox makes it super easy to access and open a recently closed tab.

 What can you not stop talking about on the internet right now?

-I love how the internet has made it easy and accessible for anyone to learn about anything, connect with people globally, be entertained or find a product.
-However, there is often so much content competing for our attention, and so much noise to sort through, that we often end up just going back to the same apps or sites, prioritizing convenience and familiarity over variety and diversity of content, or even our privacy.
-But what if it was just as convenient and familiar to explore the whole web and not just a tiny slice of it?
-That’s what Firefox Mobile is set out to create.
-I am really excited about some of the initial steps we’ve taken to remove clutter and highlight content that people care about, and I am really looking forward to feedback that will guide us towards building a personalized and joyful, yet private experience of the whole web.
+I love how the internet has made it so easy and accessible for anyone to learn about anything, connect with people globally, be entertained, or find a product.
+However, there is too much content competing for our attention, and so much noise to sort through, that we often end up just going back to the same apps or sites, prioritizing convenience and familiarity over variety and diversity of content, or even our own privacy.
+But what if it felt just as convenient and familiar to explore the whole web and not just a tiny slice of it?
+That’s what Firefox Mobile is set out to create and I am really excited about some of the initial steps we’ve taken to remove clutter and highlight content that people care about.
+I look forward to feedback from our users that will help us stay on track for building a personalized and joyful, yet private experience of the whole web.

 What was the first online community you engaged with?